akashreddy-ops/Beautiful_Portfolio/README.md

 The routing is configured using BrowserRouter, Routes, and Route.
 # 🎯 Lucide React
 Lucide React is used for modern icons throughout the interface.
+The application currently contains:

+Home route
+Not Found route

+The routing is configured using BrowserRouter, Routes, and Route.